fairydhwen/PhaserTypeScriptTemplate/README.md

 ##Project struture

 I tried to merge best pratices and sources in order to build this template.
 So you can develop small to large projects.
-You just have to follow the guideline of this struture (but of course you can accord it to your needs):
+You just have to follow the guideline of this struture (but you can adapt it accordingly to your needs as well):

 ![Level](https://8be1feb9e98c28e3c8462f7d6d12eda472365af5.googledrive.com/host/0BxgnrT_mGWcmYnJ0TV9UUFRKZlU/Structure.png)